Another first! I wrote a sermon! Crap, be gentle with me on that one, k?

 I couldn’t believe it when Mrs. H. and I got the group text from Haley.
 She was staying with Eddie while Mrs. H. and I went to church.
 She also had Nathan with her.

 When Mrs. H. interrupted the sermon, everything kinda went into a whirlwind.
 Mr. H. stepped down to the front pew where we were sitting, took our hands, and led us out the front of the church.
-What surprised the Hell out of me was that as we were walking up the center aisle, every damned person in that building was on their feet and applauding.
+What surprised the Hell out of me was that as we walked up the center aisle, every damned person in that building was on their feet and applauding.

 It wasn’t until the three of us were in the car that we finally looked at each other and realized we were all crying.
 I don’t think I’ve ever experienced so much love and support in my entire life.

 “Wow—Mr. H.—that was—”

 “Yes, darling, I know.
 But dear—we need to get to the hospital and be with our boy.”